kaiwang-group/DLPromoter-SF/README.md

 ### Datasets

-- The folder `dataset` contains the files wrcprocess_train_data162982.csv and wrcprocess_test_data162982.csv, which are respectively the training and testing subsets of the 162,982 _saccharomyces cerevisiae_ promoter dataset.This dataset is also available in other sources,such as https://github.com/RK2627/PromoDGDE/tree/main/Data/SC.
+- The folder `dataset` contains the files `wrcprocess_train_data162982.csv` and `wrcprocess_test_data162982.csv`, which are respectively the training and testing subsets of the 162,982 _saccharomyces cerevisiae_ promoters dataset.This dataset is also available in other sources,such as https://github.com/RK2627/PromoDGDE/tree/main/Data/SC.
-- The folder `dataset` contains the files which are divided based on the similarity rankings according to the dataset of 162,982  _saccharomyces cerevisiae_ promoter sequences, namely `high_similarity`,  `medium_similarity`, and `low_similarity`.
-Every subset contains 12,708  _saccharomyces cerevisiae_ promoter sequences, which are also available https://github.com/1edv/evolution/blob/master/manuscript_code/model/reproduce_test_data_performance.
+- The folder `dataset` contains the files `high_similarity.csv`, `medium_similarity.csv`, and `low_similarity.csv`,which are respectively contains 12,708  _saccharomyces cerevisiae_ promoters dataset.This dataset is also available in other sources,such as https://github.com/1edv/evolution/blob/master/manuscript_code/model/reproduce_test_data_performance.